COMPETENCES (CG2, CE3, CE8, CE10, CG1, CE11, CG4)

 Capacity to resolve real problems of interferences to get electromagnetic compatibility on equipment and systems.

-Capacity to apply techniques for the development of electronic circuits and devices, as PCB and EMI filter design.
+Capacity to apply techniques for the development of electronic circuits and devices, like PCB and EMI filter design.

 Capacity to make clear documentation explaining the development, design and application of complex electronic systems.